British Steam merchant

 |Cargo||94157 bushels of wheat|

-At 03.40 hours on 4 Apr, 1941, the Harbledown (Master Griffith Jones), dispersed from convoy SC-26, was torpedoed and sunk by U-94 south-southwest of Iceland.
-14 crew members and two gunners were lost.
-The master, 23 crew members and one passenger (DBS) were picked up by HMS Veteran (D 72) (Cdr W.T.
-Conchman OBE) and landed at Liverpool.
+At 03.40 hours on 4 April 1941 the unescorted Harbledown (Master Griffith Jones), dispersed from convoy SC-26, was torpedoed and sunk by U-94 south-southwest of Iceland.
+13 crew members, two gunners and two passengers were lost.
+The master, 22 crew members and one passenger (naval officer) were picked up by HMS Veteran (D 72) (Cdr W.T.
+Couchman, OBE, RN) and landed at Liverpool.

 If you can help us with any additional information on this vessel then please contact us.